sahapranta/news-blog/README.md

-# Samacar Website - Full Admin Panel
+# News Website - Full Admin Panel

 A modern, full-featured news and content management website built with Laravel 12, React 19, and Filament 4.
 This application provides a complete content management system with an admin panel, user authentication, and a responsive frontend.